bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="6.5in" height="0.3111111111111111in"} -->

-Get two columns **starting at desktops and scaling to large desktops**.
+Get two columns <b>starting at desktops and scaling to large desktops</b>.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 221. col-md-8 and col-md-4 two columns (145) ~~~~~~~~~~~~~~~~~~~~~~~-->